Bucks rally in 4th to beat Nets 124-118, clinch playoff spot - WTMJ

 AP Sports Writer

-MILWAUKEE (AP) — Giannis Antetokounmpo scored 36 points and the Milwaukee Bucks used a fourth-quarter rally to beat the Brooklyn Nets for the second time in three days, winning 124-118 on Tuesday night.
+Giannis Antetokounmpo scored 36 points and the Bucks used a fourth-quarter rally to beat the Brooklyn Nets for the second time in three days, winning 124-118 on Tuesday night.
+This mini-sweep comes less than two weeks after the Bucks won two straight games from East-leading Philadelphia.

+“I’m happy we were able to put on a show for our fans and able to build good habits in those games, but that’s all,” said Antetokounmpo, who also had 12 rebounds.
+“They don’t mean nothing.
+Nobody’s going to remember these games when we’re in the playoffs.”

+Brooklyn (43-23) lost its third straight to fall 1½ games behind Philadelphia (44-21) .
+Milwaukee (41-24) clinched a fifth straight playoff appearance, but is third in the East, three behind Philadelphia and 1½ behind Brooklyn.

+If nothing else, these last two weeks have given the Bucks a confidence boost.

+“It’s important to be playing well going down the stretch here,” Bucks coach Mike Budenholzer said.

-Milwaukee blew a 10-point lead in the second half and trailed 103-97 with 10 minutes left, but it responded with an 18-1 run to clinch a fifth straight playoff appearance.
+Milwaukee blew a 10-point lead in the second half and trailed 103-97 with 10 minutes left, but it responded with an 18-1 run.

+“They got a nice groove going in the fourth, made shots, made plays,” said Brooklyn’s Kevin Durant, who had 32 points, nine rebounds and six assists.
+“You’ve got to give them credit.”

-Kyrie Irving scored 38 points for the Nets, and Kevin Durant had 32.
+Kyrie Irving scored 38 points for the Nets, who got outrebounded 55-39.

-Khris Middleton and Holiday each had 23 points for Milwaukee.
-Antetokounmpo also grabbed 12 rebounds, and Donte DiVincenzo finished with 10 points and 15 boards.
+Milwaukee’s Donte DiVincenzo had a career-high 15 rebounds to go along with 10 points.
+Khris Middleton had 23 points and seven rebounds.

+“They were overall more physical than us on both ends of the floor,” Nets coach Steve Nash said.

 TIP-INS

 Nets: Spencer Dinwiddie, who suffered a partial tear of his right anterior cruciate ligament in late December, posted a video of his rehab work on Instagram while adding the note, “I think it’s been 17 weeks.
 What’s the fastest anybody ever returned to Bball?
 Lol.”
-Asked about the post, Nets coach Steve Nash said it wasn’t realistic to believe Dinwiddie could return in time to contribute in the playoffs.
-“We haven’t seen him since the turn of the year almost,” Nash said.
-“It’s very difficult to one, expose him to full NBA playoff basketball after the type of injury he’s had, so we want to look out for his long-term health first and foremost, and second of all, adapting back to the team environment.
-All those things together make it seem probably very unlikely, but who knows?
-Stranger things have happened.”
+Asked about the post, Nash said it wasn’t realistic to believe Dinwiddie could return in time to contribute in the playoffs, though he didn’t completely rule it out and said “stranger things have happened.”

 Bucks: Jim Paschke, who has called over 2,000 Bucks games as the team’s play-by-play television broadcaster over the last 35 seasons, announced he will retire at the end of the season.
-Paschke’s overall broadcasting career has lasted 48 years. … Backup point guard Jeff Teague missed the game due to an abdominal strain, but reserve forward Bobby Portis was back in action after sitting out Sunday’s contest with a stomach ailment.
+Paschke’s overall broadcasting career has lasted 48 years. … Backup point guard Jeff Teague missed the game due to an abdominal strain.

 UP NEXT